jpreecedev/developerhandbook/src/pages/how-to-configure-vs-code-react-development/index.md

 npx mrm lint-staged
 ```

 The necessary packages will be added to your `package.json` and a new section will be added.
-Exactly what gets added will depend on the files that live in your repo.
+Exactly what gets added will depend on the code in repo.
 You will probably end up with something as follows;

 ```diff
 {